adospinoiu/MERN_Reading_List/README (GitHub Created Blank).md

 #69 Decided to do all the videos and quizes in all the weeks before finishing the peer-reviewed assignements in each week.

 #70 Finished Week-2; moved on to Week-3.
+Moving from week to week to finish all the videos.